engie-new-business/paraswap-rockside-ios-showcase-app/README.md

-# Paraswap Rockside iOS Showcase Application
+# Paraswap x Rockside iOS Showcase Application

 ## What is this application doing?
 This application is a demonstration of the integration of the Paraswap protocol with Rockside in a native iOS application.